-Time Management: There is one or two deadlines per week for course material and discussions, but you should be working at least two hours per day to keep up with the course load.
+Time Management: There will be several assignments per module, you should login to Canvas at the beginning of every week and two or three times during the week.
+You should also work least two hours per day to keep up with the course load.